expo/expo/docs/versions/unversioned/guides/configuration.md

       By default, Expo shows some text at the bottom of the loading screen.
 Set this to `true` to disable.

+   - `splash`

+       **Standalone Apps Only**.
+This is an experimental feature.

+      Configuration for loading and splash screen for standalone apps.

+      - `backgroundColor`

+        Color to fill the loading screen background.
+        6 character long hex color string, eg: `'#000000'`

+      - `ios`

+        iOS specific properties for customizing the splash and loading screen for standalone apps.

+        - `backgroundImage`

+          Local path or remote url to an image to fill the background of the loading screen.
+Image size and aspect ratio are up to you.
+Must be a .png.

+          This image will be inserted into your standalone app's bundle, and cannot be changed without resubmitting.
+          It will be inserted into the UILaunchStoryboardName's xib screen win contentMode `aspectFill`.
+This is used both for normal iOS application startup as well as during the loading of the JS bundle.

 - `appKey`

    By default, Expo looks for the application registered with the AppRegistry as `main`.
 If you would like to change this, you can specify the name in this property.